 likelihood If provided, all loci with a likelihood greater than this criterion will be selected.

-FDR If provided (and likelihood is not provided), the maximal set of loci which controls the FDR at this level is selected.
+FDR trols the FDR at this level is selected.

-FWER If provided (and likelihood and FDR are not provided), the maximal set of loci which controls the FWER at this level is selected.
+If provided (and likelihood is not provided), the maximal set of loci which conwhich controls the FWER at this level is selected.

-perReplicate If TRUE, selection of loci is done on a replicate by replicate basis.
+If provided (and likelihood and FDR are not provided), the maximal set of loci FWER perReplicate If TRUE, selection of loci is done on a replicate by replicate basis.
 If FALSE, selection will be done on the likelihood that the locus represents a true locus in at least one replicate group.